 SWOT analysis is a broadly used tool for determining a company’s internal and external environment and is part of the company’s strategic plan.
 SWOT study is a modest tool, but it is widely used to identify the strengths of the project or company.
 Understand the pain points, opportunities, and risks.
 The first goal is to define the project or business activity and determine the inner and exterior characteristics necessary to achieve this goal.
 There are often strengths and weaknesses in the organization.
 But there are often opportunities and risks.

 SWOT is an acronym used to describe the strengths, weaknesses, opportunities, and threats significant to a particular company.
 SWOT should serve as a framework for identifying talents and opportunities currently unavailable due to resource shortages.
 This Research work has been done in collaboration with Cartsello.

-What is a SWOT Review, and How to do it in 2021?
+What is a SWOT Review, and How to do it?